rinikerlab/Ensembler/README.md

    This module contains at the moment Free Energy Calculations.

 ## Tutorials and Examples:
-You can try Ensembler online via the binder links below or on your machine with our provided jupyter notebooks showing use cases for Ensembler with visualizations.
+You can try Ensembler online via the binder or Google colab links below or on your machine with our provided jupyter notebooks showing use cases for Ensembler with visualizations.
 The Binder links might take some time to build the repo; depending on the traffic, it can take up to 10 minutes to be built.

 ### Tutorials